What are Products and Services?

 Production vs. Interaction

 A potential car buyer usually checks the car’s body lines, feels the leather used on the seats, and takes the car for a test drive before deciding whether to buy the car or not.
-Since it’s a product, the buyer is aware of the specific production line the vehicle hails from, and there are tons more like it; in fact, there are other cars identical to the one being bought.
+Since it’s a product, the buyer is aware of the specific production line the vehicle hails from, and there are many more like it.
+In fact, there are other cars identical to the one being bought.

 But what about the service the car buyer receives from the car dealer?
 The way a car salesperson interacts with one buyer is not the same way he interacts with another buyer.
 If the car buyer is lucky, he may find a salesperson who is well-informed, courteous, and is willing to negotiate.
 If he’s not, the car salesperson might be one who lacks information or behaves in a nonchalant way.